2026 Best Instagrammable photo spot in Nuremberg, Germany

 We've curated and tested experiences across Nuremberg so you know what's worth your time.
 Every link below connects you directly to a booking page where you can reserve tours, tastings, and activities from local operators.

-• Castle & history tours — Kaiserburg (Nuremberg Castle) entry plus guided walks through medieval rooms and ramparts.
-Explore with family groups, couples, or smaller parties on your own schedule.
+Kaiserburg (Nuremberg Castle) entry plus guided walks through medieval rooms, the Tiefe Brunnen, the chapel with its 12th-century frescoes, and the ramparts that wrap the Old Town skyline.
+Good for families, couples, or smaller parties on your own schedule.

 Where to eat in Nuremberg